-Today, the AUSGIE's reach is expanding to better suit the business needs of OHADA Members States and their potential investors, with amendments having been implemented from 30 January 2014.
+French name) as a positive development.
+Unlike the previous legal framework, the AUSGIE's reach is expanding to better suit the business needs of OHADA Member States and their potential investors, with amendments having been implemented from 30 January 2014.
 The new AUSGIE came into force on 5 May 2014.
-Commercial companies and economic interest groups formed prior to this date are required to update their articles of association in accordance with the new AUSGIE before 5 May 2016.
-The articles of association of any company which have not been updated by this date will be deemed to be void.
-One of the major innovations of the revised AUSGIE is the introduction of a new corporate entity, namely the simplified joint stock company (societe par actions simplifiee or SAS).
-Any company formed prior to the revised AUSGIE can be transformed into a SAS.
+Commercial companies and economic interest groups formed prior to this date are required to update their Articles of Association in accordance with the new AUSGIE before 5 May 2016.
+Articles of Association of any company which are not updated by 5 May 2016 will be deemed to be void.
+One of the major innovations of the revised AUSGIE is the introduction of a new corporate entity, namely the simplified joint stock company (société par actions simplifiée or SAs).
+Any company formed prior to the revised AUSGIE can be transformed into a SAs.